ocaml/ocaml.org/data/pages/governance.md

 The preferred approach for most discussions is through [rough consensus and running code](http://en.wikipedia.org/wiki/Rough_consensus).
-Discussions should be public and take place on either the Infrastructure mailing list, the relevant Project mailing-list, or on relevant issue trackers.
+Discussions should be public and take place on either the OCaml Discuss forum, the relevant Project mailing-list, or on relevant issue trackers.
 Users and Contributors are encouraged to take part and voice their opinions.
 Typically, the Maintainers of a Project will make the final decision, having accounted for wider views.

-All Projects under OCaml.org are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.
+All Projects under the OCaml governance are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.

 ### B. Contribution Process and Licensing

-Contributions to OCaml.org will primarily be to one or more of its Projects.
-Each Project under OCaml.org needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
+Each Project under the OCaml governance needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
 Typically, this will cover where communication occurs and the process for submitting patches.
-Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content, or
+Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content,
-documentation.
+or documentation.

-All Projects under OCaml.org are expected to be open source, and the licensing arrangements should reflect this.
+All Projects under the OCaml governance are expected to be open source, and the licensing arrangements should reflect this.

-Contributions to OCaml.org itself may be in the form of resources that can be shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the Infrastructure mailing list.

 ### C. Dispute Resolution